raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 *Why do you think there is not a rule for both the sensors outputting a `1` simultaneously?*

-### Programming the algorithm
+### Programming the rules

-To start applying these rules, the code needs to repeatedly read the outputs of the line sensors, in a loop.
+To start applying these rules, the code needs to repeatedly read the outputs of the line sensors in a loop.

 **4.** Add a `while` loop to the program after where you initialised the speed and timer variables.